jjovelc/UngrinM_KvasovaP_GastroidRNA/report-1.md

   <img src="results/images/UpSet_downregulated.png" width="350" alt="UpSet plot for downregulated transcripts">
 </div>

-Approximately half of DE transcripts were common to the three comparisons.
-A relative large fraction of transcripts (1885 upregulated and 2486 downregulated) were found deregulated only in 2D_smallMol, which might represent adaptation to the 2D culture.
-Similarly, a considerable fraction of DE transcripts were only seen in 3D cultures.
-Also, each of the 3D cultures share some hundreds of DE transcripts witht the 2D culture.
-Finally, each 3D culture also exhibited a unique set of DE transcripts.
+The UpSet plot analysis reveals important insights into the overlap of differentially expressed genes across culture conditions.
+Approximately half of the DE transcripts were common to all three comparisons, indicating a core set of genes consistently affected when moving from primary cells to cultured conditions.
+A relatively large fraction of transcripts (1,885 upregulated and 2,486 downregulated) were found deregulated only in 2D_smallMol cultures, likely representing specific adaptations to the 2D monolayer environment.
+Both 3D cultures also shared substantial numbers of unique DE transcripts, suggesting common responses to 3D culture conditions.
+Interestingly, each 3D culture condition (3D_purProt and 3D_smallMol) also exhibited their own unique sets of DE transcripts, indicating that the type of growth factors (purified proteins vs small molecules) has distinct effects on gene expression in 3D organoid cultures.

 #### Gene ontology analysis

-A beter way to interpret DE transcripts is to organize them either in ontology terms or in pathways.
+Functional interpretation of differentially expressed transcripts was performed using gene set enrichment analysis (GSEA) and over-representation analysis (ORA) to identify biological processes and pathways affected by the different culture conditions.
+These analyses help understand the biological significance of the observed expression changes beyond individual gene-level differences.

-The following algorithms from the R package [ClusterProfiler]() were used:
+The following analyses were conducted using the R package ClusterProfiler:

-1. gsea_go: ...
-2. gsea_kegg: ...
+1. **Over-representation Analysis (ORA)**: Traditional enrichment analysis was performed on upregulated and downregulated gene sets separately using enriched GO terms (Biological Process) and KEGG pathways.
+Only significantly differentially expressed genes (padj < 0.05 and |log2FC| ≥ 1) were included in these analyses.

+2. **Gene Set Enrichment Analysis (GSEA)**: GSEA was performed using all significantly differentially expressed genes ranked by their log2 fold changes, allowing for detection of more subtle but coordinated changes in gene sets that might be missed by traditional over-representation analysis.

+3. **Database Annotation**: All transcripts were annotated using the Ensembl database (GRCm39) to obtain gene symbols, Entrez IDs, GO terms, and pathway information necessary for functional analysis.

 What follows are the top ontology terms or KEGG pathways for each of the comparisons.
 All differentially enriched or depleted features can be found in the following tables.